FAQs

 Is there air conditioning?

-What should my camper wear to camp?
+What should my camper bring to camp?

-Where will my camper store their water bottle and water gear?
+Where will my camper store their things?

-Lost and Found
+.Lost and Found

 Lost and found items will be placed on our lost and found racks.
 We donate items from our lost and found every other week during summer and at the end of the week for spring break camp.
 The lost and found is kept by our check in/out area so you can easily look for items that may belong to your camper(s) at drop-off/pick-up before they are donated.